sathvikaithala/Final_project/README.md

 #### Machine Learning:

 ###### Preliminary data processing:
+- The first steps were to check the kind of data types were inside of the CSV file housing our data for each city.
+We found that our dataset had city name, state, county and average sales price for all home types inside of that city with time steps of months from 2006 to 2020.

+- The next was to check for duplicates and null values in the dataframe we created.
+We chose to keep the first of each of the duplicates and drop all rows (cities) that had more than 10% null values.
+This left a little over 17,000 cities with data from the year 2016-2020.

 ###### Preliminary feature engineering, feature selection, and decision- making process:
+- For the null values we decided to use a KNN (K-Nearest-Neighbors) imputer to fill in the values, as a simple imputer would have used the mean or median housing price.
+For housing data with large variances between large cities like New York and small towns, we believed that nearest-neighbor medians would not skew the data as much as the median of the whole column.

+- With the 4 years of monthly time-step data for the remaining 17,000 cities, the categorical features of the state that the cities were in was ordinal-encoded, then one-hot-encoded, and finally added into the data frame to be used as a feature with the rest of the time series data.
+This brought the total number of columns  from 177 to 224.

 ###### Splitting data into testing and training sets:
+- We used cross-validation rather than the usual 3/4 train/test split with the CV using a 90/10 split.
+We then ran each of the ten blocks of data against the nine other parts sequentially.
+One major advantage of cross-validation is that the model is trained on a larger training set, which will hopefully improve performance.

 ###### Explanation of model choice, including limitations and benefits:
+- We used RandomizedSearchCV to find a final mode from the Random Forest classifier model.
+From our results, the *best* model used 117 features, and used 4 n-estimators.

+- We then had the final model (selected from the CV) predict the y-values, and used the predictions to compare them to the labeled y.
+When we checked the Real Mean Square Error, we achieved a score of 8361.
+As our housing price data is in dollars ($), our predictions were, on average, within $10,000 of actual values!

 #### Dashboard: